brodielgress/exoplanetarySystem/README.md

 ## CSS NOTE

 Not gonna lie, I love CSS; I've always been visually inclined.
-I gave the website a sienna background to match that of Mars, with a Roboto font to give it that outer space tinge.
+I gave the website a sienna background to match that of Mars (4 Aug 2021 Update: The background is now a picture of a Mars rift), with a Roboto font to give it that outer space tinge.
 I would love to include pictures of Mars or the Curiosity, possibly with an About page and link to NASA's website, to give users more context for the website.

 ## Thank You!